a-barlow/quantr/README.md

     quantum_circuit.simulate();

-    // Below prints the number of times that each state was observered
+    // Below prints the number of times that each state was observed
     // over 500 measurements of superpositions.

     if let Ok(Observable(bin_count)) = quantum_circuit.repeat_measurement(500) {